Thermodynamics of Living Systems

 analagous way the dissipative (or disordering) processes within an open system

-can be offset by a steady supply of energy to provide for (
+can be offset by a steady supply of energy to provide for (S) Se type work.

 Equation 7-11, applied earlier to closed systems far from equilibrium, may also